polylang/polylang/readme.txt

 * Requires PHP 7.2 as minimum version
 * Pro: Add DeepL machine translation for strings
 * Pro: Consider Polylang Pro as equivalent to Polylang for plugin dependencies
+* Pro: Add the details block and several labels in other blocks to XLIFF files and machine translation
 * Pro: Allow to translate metas stored as objects
 * Pro: Enhanced multilingual support of archive template hierarchy
 * Pro: Wrap the language switcher block in a nav tag